Beaver Stadium: Expansions

 In the fall semester of 2015, university officials stated that they are seeking options to renovate or replace Beaver Stadium in the next 10 years.
 Officials state that there is a recognized need in an upgrade in the facilities.
 The stadium remains antiquated, despite multiple expansions and the additions of luxury boxes and HD scoreboards.
 Outdated plumbing requires complete winterization each November.
 Elevators are small and sluggish while concourses are narrow.
 The stadium lacks concession options and still uses bleachers.
 The limitations prevent wider use of the venue; the university would like to expand the number of events held at Beaver Stadium, such as major concerts and a long-discussed potential hosting of the NHL Winter Classic.
 Many fans are opposed to replacing Beaver Stadium due to the history and tradition but many agree that there is a need for renovation.

-On Sept.
-8, 2021, Penn State dedicated a Chair of Honor for all prisoners of war/missing in action (POW/MIA) service members in the "SLU" section of the stadium, above the student section, where it will remain empty in perpetuity.
-This chair was unveiled during the Nittany Lion's first home football game of the season against Ball State on Sept.
-11.
+On September 8, 2021, Penn State dedicated a Chair of Honor for all prisoners of war/missing in action (POW/MIA) service members in the "SLU" section of the stadium, above the student section, where it will remain empty in perpetuity.
+This chair was unveiled during the Nittany Lions' first home football game of the season against Ball State on September 11.

+On May 21, 2024, the Penn State Board of Trustees approved a renovation of Beaver Stadium, which will grow revenue-generating opportunities, transform the fan and community experience, and fuel the future funding for all 31 athletics programs at Penn State.
+The vote was 26-2, with three abstaining.
+The approved renovations will enable year-round use of Beaver Stadium, further driving economic growth and development in the surrounding region.
+Including the first stage of the Beaver Stadium renovation, which was approved in May 2023, the total project will cost no more than $700 million and will be completed before the 2027 college football season.
+This multi-year project is financed and paid for entirely by Intercollegiate Athletics.
+A part of the renovation, dedicated to the scoreboards, was completed before the Kent State game.

+On the morning of January 4, 2025, the west end press box was demolished with controlled explosives.
+It was originally built at New Beaver Field and was moved to the current Beaver Stadium in 1959.
+It was significantly expanded in 1980.

+On March 10, 2025, the Penn State Board of Trustees announced the sale of the stadium's naming rights to West Shore Home, a Mechanicsburg, Pennsylvania-based home remodeling company owned by Penn State alumni.
+The 15-year deal officially renamed the stadium to West Shore Home Field at Beaver Stadium.